4d/docs/website/translated_docs/es/FormObjects/tabControl.md

         "top": 160,
         "width": 100,
         "height": 20,
-        "labelsPlacement": "bottom" //define the direction
+        "labelsPlacement": "bottom" //define la orientación
     }
 ```

-## Adding labels to a tab control
+## Añadir etiquetas a un control de pestañas

 There are several ways to supply the labels for a tab control: